geoffcline/aws-eks-best-practices/content/networking/docs/multus.md

 AWS's support for Multus comprises support and life cycle management for the Multus plugin, but it is not responsible for the IP address or management of additional network interfaces.
 IPAM requirements vary based on customer requirements.
 Some of our telecommunications carriers employ [whereabouts](https://github.com/k8snetworkplumbingwg/whereabouts), an IP Address Management (IPAM) CNI plugin that assigns cluster-wide IP addresses.
 If you do not have a requirement for cluster-wide IPAM, you may wish to consider host-local or static IPAM.

 IPAM plugins such as static, whereabouts, and host-local supply IP addresses, but do not make these secondary interface IPs routable in the VPC network, hence preventing pods from being routed via Multus interfaces.
 In other words, AWS VPC is unaware of the IP addresses maintained by these third-party IPAMs; therefore, these IPs must be added manually as secondary IPs on an ENI managed by Multus.
 Each ENI linked to an EC2 Worker node must have the IP address(es) assigned.
 We advise utilizing an automated solution using either a sidecar or init-car strategy.
 You can find a sample implementation here: [https://github.com/aws-samples/eks-automated-ipmgmt-multus-pods](https://github.com/aws-samples/eks-automated-ipmgmt-multus-pods).

 ## Recommendations

 ### Multus with DPDK interface (host-device CNI)

+If using the DPDK[[link]], configure multus to use the host-device CNI (intead of ipvlan CNI) for secondary interfaces.
+More specifically, pods requiring a DPDK ENA interface should use host-device CNI.

-We recommend using host-device CNI intead of using ipvlan CNI in the case where pod requires to have secondary interface as DPDK ENA interface.
-For DPDK interface, it is highly recommended to use Nitro instances (C5/M5) with ENA driver for workernode group.
+Further, use a Nitro instance (C5/M5) with the [[a?]]
+ENA driver for workernode group.

 You will still use automation through CloudFormation, LifeCycle Hook, CloudWatch Event, and Lambda to configure multiple ENIs on a worker node.

 > **_NOTE:_** The version of /opt/cni/bin/host-device should be higher than [0.8.6 in the workernode] (https://github.com/awslabs/amazon-eks-ami/pull/496), in order to use the pciBudID parameter.
 Please check the CNI plugin version in advance.
 The current EKS optimized AMI (1.18) already has an updated version of host-device CNI (0.8.6).